kakserpom/daemon.io/docs/en/clients/asterisk.md

 /**
 	 * Assertions for callbacks.
 	 * Assertion: if more events may follow as response this is a main part or full
-	 * an action complete event indicating that all data has been sent.
+	 * an action complete event indicating that all data has been sent
-	 *
 	 * @var array
 	 */
 public $assertions;